aces/Loris-MRI/docs/scripts_md/MakeArchiveLocationRelative.md

 This function will update the `tarchive` table with the new `ArchiveLocation`.

+INPUTS:
+  - $dbh          : database handle
-INPUTS: database handle, hash with `tarchive` information.
+  - %tarchive\_list: hash with `tarchive` information.

-# TO DO

-Nothing planned.

-# BUGS

-None reported.

 # LICENSING